abdullahjr0/MS2/README.md

-* __Potential Customer__
+* __Developer Goals__
-    * As a potential customer, I want to be able to see what others think of AJR Fitness.
+    * As a developer, I want the cards to be able to reshuffle on command.
+    * As a developer, I want the cards to be shuffled at the end of every game.
-    * As a potential customer, I want to be able to book a class, view times and/or make an enquiry.
+    * As a developer, I want the user to see a "Champions" pop up when successfully completing the game.
-    * As a potential customer, I want to be able to follow AJRF on social media.
+    * As a developer, I want the user to be able to see how much time is left.
-    * As a potential customer, I want to be able to know the location of the classes and if I can directly contact them via telephone.
+    * As a developer, I want the user to know how many flips they have taken.

 * __User expectations__

     * The website content should be clear and provide unambiguous information.
-    * It should immediately be evident to the user what the website is offering.
+    * It should immediately be evident to the user what the game is offering.
     * User interface is easy to navigate.
-    * Have the ability to contact the company via email, telephone or physically showing up.
+    * Have the ability to follow the game on social media.
     * Responsive design across all devices.
     * The website should allow for a satisfied UX.